 Through lectures, seminars, tutorials and gallery visits the course will familiarise you with key concepts and historical transformations that underpin contemporary art production and reception.
 We will look at the impact of key philosophical, cultural and political discourses on art practice, and examine different theoretical perspectives and critical debates.
 You will extend and develop your ability to discuss, write about and judge contemporary art.
 You will be supported in contextualising your practice with extensive feedback in tutorials and workshops.
 You will also develop your skills in writing artist’s statements, critical reviews and/or exhibition proposals.

 What kind of knowledge and skills do contemporary artists need?
-What is the relationship between art and entertainment?
+Who is art for?
 How do we recognise art?
+What distinguishes art from other forms of cultural production?
+How does the global economy affect the production and circulation of art?
+Is art a commodity?
+What is the social role of art?
+Can art bring about social change?
+Can art be critical?
+Are artists expected to push social boundaries?
+What is critical art, critical of?
+What is aesthetic autonomy?
 These are some of the questions we will address as we explore the historical and critical contexts in which contemporary art is made, circulated, viewed and understood.

 Who Should Attend

+The course is open to everyone regardless of experience but it is particularly suited to those who have a background and experience in art and wish to develop their practice and extend their knowledge of contemporary art practices and discourses.
 The course will suit those wishing to develop their practice and research, prepare a portfolio, apply for a postgraduate degree in art or pursue a career in the arts.
-The course is open to everyone regardless of experience but it is particularly suited to those who have a background and experience in art and wish to develop their practice and extend their knowledge of contemporary art practices and discourses.
-The course will benefit painters, sculptors, print-makers, installation, performance, video and media artists, designers, sound artists, musicians, curators, writers and researchers.
+The course will benefit painters, sculptors, print-makers, installation artists, performance artists, video and media artists, designers, sound artists, musicians, curators, writers and researchers.

 For more information on the course, including the schedule, lectures and reading please download the Course Outline.